Benign Autoencoders: Background

+Since the onset of GANs, lower-dimensional representations have played a key role in generative AI.
+For example, in image generation, modern GAN architectures \cite{karras2017progressive, karras2019style, karras2020analyzing, karras2021alias} use a lower-dimensional latent space of $4 \times 4 \times 512$ to generate high-resolution images and videos ($1024 \times 1024 \times 3$).
+Similar behavior is observed in the latest Diffusion Probabilistic Models \cite{sohl2015deep, ho2020denoising, li2023your}.

+Although GANS achieve state-of-the-art results on various tasks, they are often highly unstable.
+As \cite{che2016mode} show, this behavior is driven by a special form of a curse of dimensionality that can be solved by training an autoencoder with a small latent dimension.
+In a similar vein, \cite{peng2018variational} show that introducing an auto-encoder trained with a VAE-type reconstruction loss and a low-dimensional bottleneck significantly improves the performance of GANs, as well as models of imitation learning and inverse reinforcement learning.

+Our paper also relates to the tight connection between generative and discriminative problems, which has been discussed in many papers, starting with the influential work of \cite{hinton2007recognize}: {\it ``To Recognize Shapes, First Learn to Generate Images.''} See also \cite{ng2001discriminative}.
+Recent evidence suggests that conditional generative models are also good classifiers.
+See, e.g., \cite{li2023your, brown2020language}.
+Our results provide additional intuition for this phenomenon and its link to efficient latent representations.

-\cite{tishby2015deep} argue that the success of DNNs might be related to their ability to extract efficient representations of the relevant features of the input layer for predicting the output label. \cite{tishby2015deep} refer to this phenomenon as the {\it optimal information bottleneck.} Several subsequent papers have introduced methodologies targeted at creating optimal bottlenecks with a minimal loss of mutual information.
+For discriminative (classification and regression) problems, \cite{tishby2015deep} argue that the success of deep neural networks might be related to their ability to extract efficient representations of the relevant features of the input layer for predicting the output label. \cite{tishby2015deep} refer to this phenomenon as the {\it optimal information bottleneck.}\footnote{Recent research shows that the ability of NNs to learn efficient low-dimensional representations is key to their performance.
+See \cite{NEURIPS2020_a9df2255}.} Several subsequent papers have introduced methodologies targeted at creating optimal bottlenecks with a minimal loss of mutual information.
 See, e.g., \cite{alemi2016deep} \cite{oord2018representation}, \cite{hjelm2018learning}, \cite{achille2018emergence}, \cite{alemi2020variational}.
-In particular, \cite{alemi2016deep} provides evidence that efficiently trained bottlenecks improve classification accuracy and adversarial robustness; \cite{achille2018emergence} link information bottlenecks to invariance to nuisances, irrelevant features that provide no useful information.
-The mechanism behind BAE is different.
-The bottleneck created by BAE does not remove noise or useless features; instead, it aims at convexifying the problem.
-For any given non-convex learning algorithm, there are dimensions of data that are useful (contain important information) but are {\it malignant for the specific learning algorithm}.
+In particular, \cite{alemi2016deep} provide evidence that efficiently trained bottlenecks improve classification accuracy and adversarial robustness; \cite{achille2018emergence} link information bottlenecks to invariance to nuisances, irrelevant features that provide no useful information.
+The mechanism behind the BAE algorithm proposed in this paper is different.
+The bottleneck created by BAE does not remove noise or useless features; instead, we prove that some dimensions of data are useful (contain important information) but are {\it malignant for the specific learning algorithm}.
 BAE identifies those dimensions and erases them.